ahgraber/AIMLbling-about/content/blog/typos-part-1/index.md

 the following datasets that contain both "intentional" and "unintentional" errors from both handwritten and typed
 sources:

-- `birkbeck` contains 36,133 misspellings of 6,136 words.
-Handwritten.[^corpora]
+- `birkbeck`[^corpora] contains 36,133 misspellings of 6,136 words.
+Handwritten.
-- `holbrook` contains 1791 misspellings of 1200 words.
-Handwritten.[^corpora]
+- `holbrook`[^corpora] contains 1791 misspellings of 1200 words.
+Handwritten.
-- `aspell` contains 531 misspellings of 450 words for GNU Aspell.
-Typed.[^corpora]
+- `aspell`[^corpora] contains 531 misspellings of 450 words for GNU Aspell.
+Typed.
-- `wikipedia` contains 2,455 misspellings of 1,922 words.
-Typed.[^corpora]
+- `wikipedia`[^corpora] contains 2,455 misspellings of 1,922 words.
+Typed.
-- `microsoft` contains before-and-after spelling-correction pairs derived automatically by processing keystroke logs collected through Amazon's Mechanical Turk.
-Typed.[^microsoft]
+- `microsoft`[^microsoft] contains before-and-after spelling-correction pairs derived automatically by processing keystroke logs collected through Amazon's Mechanical Turk.
+Typed.
-- `typokit` contains common typos and spelling mistakes and their fixes.
-Typed?[^typokit]
+- `typokit`[^typokit] contains common typos and spelling mistakes and their fixes.
+Typed?
-- `github` is a large-scale dataset of misspellings and grammatical errors along with their corrections harvested from GitHub.
+- `github`[^github] is a large-scale dataset of misspellings and grammatical errors along with their corrections harvested from GitHub.
 It contains more than 350k edits and 65M characters.
-Typed.[^github]
+Typed.
-- `commit messages` contains 7,375 typos developers made in source code identifiers, e.g. class names, function names, variable names, and fixed them on GitHub.
-Typed.[^commit]
+- `commit messages`[^commit] contains 7,375 typos developers made in source code identifiers, e.g. class names, function names, variable names, and fixed them on GitHub.
+Typed.

 After analyzing, the final collection contains 753,569 character-level edits/corrections for statistical summarization.